-Pinewells is a producer wood pellets in the center of Portugal.
-It is one of the ten main forest basedindustries in the region, however, still several times smaller than the five largest ones (pulp and paper industry).
-In 2018, Pinewells sourced feedstock from the following districts:
+Pinewells is a producer of wood pellets in the center of Portugal.
+It is one of the ten main forest based industries in the region, however, still several times smaller than the five largest ones (pulp and paper industry).

+In 2019, Pinewells sourced feedstock from the following districts:

-- Aveiro:
+- Aveiro;

-- Viseu:
+- Viseu;

 - Guarda;

 - Coimbra;

 - Leiria;

 - Castelo Branco.

 Most of the feedstock suppliers work with organizations of forest producers (OF).
-Organizations of forestproducers are a central element in representing the interests of owners and forest managers, performing a service to support owners and in turn to the forest producers, whose objective is to achieve best forestmanagement practices.
-The raw material is received from private forests suppliers and/or the forest domain of the National ForestryAuthority;
+Organizations of forest producers are a central element in representing the interests of owners and forest managers, performing a service to support owners and in turn to the forest producers, whose objective is to achieve best forest management practices.

-The following situations can be found:
+The raw material is received from private forests suppliers and / or the forest domain of the National Forestry Authority; the following situations can be found:

-- Controlled Feedstock (99,5% of the supply, 55 suppliers, 94% pine, 4% deciduous, 2% -eucalyptus) from small forest owners (< 500 ha) and the National Forestry Authority, including woodstand cleanings to avoid fires, diseases, etc.; - SBP-compliant Primary Feedstock (0,5% of the supply, 9 suppliers, maritime pine) from FSC certified forests, such as eucalyptus (which are highly valued by other industries, for example, the paper industry).
+- Controlled Feedstock: 74,7% of the supply, 43 suppliers, from small forest owners (< 500 ha) and the National Forestry Authority, including wood stand cleanings to avoid fires, diseases, etc.; - SBP-compliant Primary Feedstock: 25,3% of the supply, 14 suppliers, from small forest owners.

 Pinewells works with several suppliers who are owners of forest areas which are legally required to ensure the cleaning and maintenance of their wood lands and forests.